aronl9810/Totallylegitbowserjrfight/sequence/Luigi/act2/attack2-2.md

-HELLO BOWSER JR. WANNA HER A FUNNY JOKE?
+HELLO BOWSER JR. WANNA HEAR A FUNNY JOKE?
 IT IS.

 ![ohgodwhy](../../../img/hahayeslol.png)